turbot/guardrails-docs/docs/getting-started/getting-started-aws/index.md

 # Getting Started with AWS

-This section provides detailed step-by-step instructions on how to use Guardrails features for AWS account, organized by subject area:
+This section provides detailed step-by-step instructions on how to use Guardrails features for an AWS account.

 | |